How to create jump links in Ghost & Substack

-Why are jump links useful?
+Jump links are extremely useful and help with the user experience.
 A lot of people read on their phones and it helps them navigate your writing easily.
 It's quite hard on the thumb if it is a wall of text.
+Google is mobile-first when it comes to search, so we need to bear that in mind.

+Ghost actually makes it very easy to create jump links.
 Other platforms (Substack, Wordpress) have their own pretty similar ways of doing it.
-I'll g over how Substack does jump links here.
+I'll go over how Substack does jump links here.

 <div id="insert menu name"></div>